spetersoncode/gains/README.md

 gains provides a unified interface for building AI applications across Anthropic, OpenAI, and Google.
 Built from the ground up for Go with first-class streaming, tool orchestration, and composable workflows.

+## Principles

+- **Go Idiomatic** - Follows Go conventions: interfaces, functional options, channels, context
+- **Type Safe** - Generics and typed keys wherever possible to catch errors at compile time
+- **Composable** - Small, focused components that combine into larger systems
+- **Flexible** - Sensible defaults with full control when you need it
+- **Easy to Use** - Trivial for simple cases, capable for complex problems

 ## Features

 - **Model-Centric Routing** - Models know their provider; client routes automatically